aadhithya14/robot_envs_solo_12/README.md

 ![solo12.gif](https://github.com/aadhithya14/robot_envs_solo_12/blob/master/Results/solo12.gif)

 The resulutant policy was found to be robust to push recovery, independent of initial position and displacement command driven.
+The policy also had very less impact on the knee joints during execution of agile locomotion gait like jumping.